fanxgg/TurboTides/content/contact.md

 ---
-title: 'Contact'
+title: 'Contact Us'
 ---

+{{< about-text-container >}}
 If you have any questions regarding our products, services, or if you possess valuable suggestions that could help us enhance your experience, please feel completely at ease to contact us.
-One of our dedicated representatives will res pond promptly to assist you.
+One of our dedicated representatives will respond promptly to assist you.
+{{< /about-text-container >}}

 {{< form >}}